deepakb41/Cyclistic/README.md

 # Cyclistic
-This is a capstone project of Google Data Analytics course.
+This is a capstone project of Google Data Analytics course and available at https://www.kaggle.com/datasets/deepakb4/cyclistic-bike-share